adejoux/nmon2influxdb/README.md

 user/password: demo/demo

-It's read only editor user.
+It's a read only editor user.
 You can change anything but cannot save it.

 # Download